dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ### Inventory Management

 Inventory management is a highly stressful and arduous process where both efficiency and accuracy are crucial.
-The library is capable of accurate recognition of multiple barcodes at the same time directly within a browser that runs on most mobile devices.
-This can boost efficiency and save time.
+The library is capable of accurate recognition of multiple barcodes at the same time and does it directly within a browser that runs on most mobile devices.
+This can boost efficiency and save money.